Privacy

 Taler supports efficient microtransactions, which are beneficial for digital content providers and services that involve small payments.

 > There have been plenty of times that I didn't want to hand over my name and address for an online purchase, but the traditional payment systems aren't set up for privacy.
 Private payments can easily solved without a blockchain.
 For private payments you don't need a completely trust-less system.
-Taler[1] solves this quite elegantly: they provide completetly anonymous payments for the customer but still require... - Source: Hacker News / almost 3 years ago
+Taler[1] solves this quite elegantly: they provide completetly anonymous payments for the customer but still require... - Source: Hacker News / over 4 years ago

 But you don't need cryptocurrencies for a local currency.
 In fact, you better not use one because you don't need the distributed part of it, and you definitely want to be able to control the money supply.
 A centralized electronic system or a paper-based system are all you need.
 Or maybe use Taler[1] if you want some cool tech with bleeding edge cryptography.
-[1]: https://taler.net/en/. - Source: Hacker News / about 3 years ago
+[1]: https://taler.net/en/. - Source: Hacker News / over 4 years ago

 Do you know an article comparing Taler to other products?